thindil/bob/README.md

 ## Generating code documentation

-To generate (or regenerate) code documentation, you need ROBODoc If you have it, in main program directory (where this file is) enter terminal command:
+To generate (or regenerate) code documentation, you need [ROBODoc](https://rfsber.home.xs4all.nl/Robo/) and [Tcl](http://tcl.tk) interpreter.
+If you have them, in the main program directory (where this file is) enter terminal command:
-`others/generatedocs.py`.
+`others/generatedocs.tcl`.
 For more information about this script, please look [here](https://github.com/thindil/roboada#generatedocspy).
 This version of script have set all default settings for Bob code.
 If you have Bob installed, you can also use for it command: `bob docs`.